WillRHarding/Toll_API_PoC/README.md

 I used API Gateway to configure the connections between my site and the Lambda function.
 I originally had set the API to a POST, my thinking being that I was submitting a scenario name, therefore it counted as a POST.
 Tinkering wth CORS for hours (or days...) eventually led to a realsation that I can use the scenario name as a parameter in the URL, and switched the API to a GET, sidestepping CORS.

+**Other Services**

+Every new service I encountered was like climbing a mountain.
+I had to learn how to add layers to Lambda functions to add a package, configure API logging for CloudWatch, create a GitHub repo to store the web page.
+There's so much more to be done before it could be considered a complete proof-of-concept, but I'm proud of what I've achieved given where I started.

 **Visit Counter**

-The visitor counter is comprised of a GET request that triggers a Lambda function to add a record to a DynamoDB table and return the count.
-For some extra flare I set up a domain I've had for a while using a DNS
+As a bonus, the visitor counter is comprised of a GET request that triggers a Lambda function to add a record to a DynamoDB table and return the count.
+I's what's left of the Cloud Resume Challenge I completed - a structured project for complete newbies.
 ![image](https://github.com/WillRHarding/Toll_API_PoC/assets/138053790/f8d49e11-84aa-4423-ad9a-36d816d1a65c)